 The HARTAes-vas project is funded by the Ministry of Science and Innovation in the 2019 call for R&D Knowledge Generation Projects.
-It is a project coordinated between the UPV/EHU and the UDC and, in some objectives, it is a continuation of previous projects related to academic writing in Spanish.
+It is a project coordinated between the Universidad del País Vasco / Euskal Herriko Unibertsitatea (UPV/EHU) and the Universidade da Coruña (UDC) and, in some objectives, it is a continuation of previous projects related to academic writing in Spanish.
 In this new project, we are tackling a contrastive approach with two different languages from both a typological and a sociolinguistic point of view.
 The research team is made up of members of the LyS group at the UDC and the Ixa group at the UPV/EHU together with researchers from the Foundation Elhuyar.

-In recent years, academic writing has become a priority object of study, especially in English (Hyland and Shaw 2016, among others).
+In recent years, academic writing has become a priority object of study, especially in English ([1], [2] among others).
 In order for members of the academic community to produce knowledge, they must be able to write in the conventional forms of academic texts.
 However, when students enter university, they are confronted with new written genres for which they are not provided with tools to facilitate the production of texts.
-Moreover, university students in Spain must be able to show proficiency in several languages and. paradoxically, Spanish students have more resources to help them with academic English than with the other languages of the state.
-One of the keys to this competence in writing lies in the mastery of certain routine expressions that give it its specific character: academic lexical combination (ALC), ranging from collocations (extraer conclusiones, ondorioak atera 'draw conclusions'), to discourse markers (en conclusión, ondorioz 'in conclusion') and also formulas such as parece razonable concluir que ('it seems reasonable to conclude that'), ondorioz esan daiteke ('consequently we can say'); all these expressions are ALC which we have in order to express a conclusion in Spanish and Basque.
+Moreover, university students in Spain must be able to show proficiency in several languages and, paradoxically, Spanish students have more resources to help them with academic English than with the other languages of the state.
+One of the keys to this competence in writing lies in the mastery of certain routine expressions that give it its specific character: academic lexical combination (ALC), ranging from collocations (extraer conclusiones, ondorioak atera 'draw to discourse conclusions'), markers (en conclusión, ondorioz 'in conclusion') and also formulas such as parece razonable concluir que ('it seems reasonable to conclude that'), ondorioz esan daiteke ('consequently we can say'); all